AljureS/AljureS/README.md

 ## 👨‍💻Full Stack Developer with a Back End Twist

-I am a passionate Full Stack Developer specializing in backend development.
+I am a passionate Full Stack Developer.
 I thrive on crafting innovative solutions and driving efficiency in every line of code I write.

 ### 🚀 About Me
 My journey in technology began with a foundational programming course at Platzi.
 With a relentless pursuit for technological advancement, I have grown from a curious learner to a skilled developer, handling everything from game development to complex enterprise applications.

-### 🌟 Currently building a market Api using Spring 🌟
+### 🌟 Last build project a market Api using Spring 🌟

+### 🌟Currentlu learning WebAssembly with C# .NET

 ### 🛠️ Technical Stack
 - **Languages**: Java, TypeScript, JavaScript